kimborgen/SolidityCodeGolfing/README.md

-#Brainfuck compilator on smart contracts written in solidity that can be run on the Ethereum blockchain.
+# Brainfuck compilator on a smart contract written in solidity that can be run on the Ethereum blockchain.
 Yes your read rigth.

 This project was forked from the 1st Solidity Gas Golfing Contest: [g.solidity.cc](http://g.solidity.cc/), but I did not compete in this competition.

 This smart contract code is not optimized.
-I wrote it to refreshen my skills in solidity code.
+I wrote it to refreshen my skills in solidity.

 Instruction to run tests:
 ```